A Lyapunov Characterization of Robust D-Stability with Application to Decentralized Integral Control of LTI Systems: Review of Block -Stability Concepts

-Most sufficient conditions for block $D$-stability are strong enough to imply robust block $D$-stability, including block diagonal stability (see \cite{WSK:02} for robust extensions of \cite{CRJ:74}).
+{\tb The proof of Proposition \ref{Prop:RobustSub} is an immediate extension of \cite{CRJ:75} and \cite[Lemma 1]{JL-TFE:01} to the case of (robust) block $D$-stability.} Most sufficient conditions for block $D$-stability are strong enough to imply robust block $D$-stability, including block diagonal stability (see \cite{WSK:02} for robust extensions of \cite{CRJ:74}).
 A Lyapunov characterization in the robust case can be obtained by extending Proposition \ref{Prop:DStabLyap} in the obvious fashion.

-\begin{proposition} A block partitioned square matrix $A$ is robustly block $D$-stable if and only if there exists $\mu > 0$ such that for any $Q \succ 0$, any $D \in \mathcal{D}_\mathrm{blk}$, and any $B \in \real^{n \times n}$ such that $\| B \| \leq \mu $, there exists a unique $P_{D,B} \succ 0$ such that
+\begin{proposition} A block partitioned square matrix $A$ is robustly block $D$-stable if and only if there exists $\mu > 0$ such that for any ${\tb Q = Q^\transp > 0}$, any $D \in \mathcal{D}_\mathrm{blk}$, and any $B \in \real^{n \times n}$ such that $\| B \| \leq \mu $, there exists a unique ${\tb P_{D,B} = P_{D,B}^\transp > 0}$ such that

 \end{proposition}

 Proposition \ref{Prop:RobDStabLyap} is unfortunately too cumbersome to apply, as it involves quantification over the perturbation matrix $B$, which ranges over the set $\setdef{B}{\|B\| \leq \mu}$.
 Moreover, the result provides little new insight into the robust $D$-stability property, and what separates it from mere $D$-stability.
 We next develop a much simpler Lyapunov characterization of robust block $D$-stability which eliminates the quantification over the perturbation matrix.